The Rise and Fall of Little Voice: Production history

 Sam Mendes directed the first production at the Royal National Theatre that transferred to the Aldwych Theatre in London's West End.

 The 1993 Steppenwolf Theatre Company production transferred to Broadway in April produced by James and Charlene Nederlander, Dennis Grimaldi, and Leonard Saloway.

 A West End revival of the play ran in London from 8 October 2009 to 30 January 2010.
 Following the success of the play, Diana Vickers won the London Newcomer award at the Theatregoers' Choice Award and added "Sunlight" the closing ballad as a B-side for her debut single, "Once".

 A London revival ran at The Union Theatre in Southwark from 2 to 26 June 2016.
 The production starred Charlotte Gorton as Mari, Carly Thomas as Little Voice and Ken Christianson as Ray Say.
-It was directed by Alastair Knights and was nominated for five Off West End Awards.
+It was directed by Alastair Knights and was nominated for Offies.

 In February 2004 Sarah Frankcom directed a performance at the Royal Exchange, Manchester with Denise Black as Mari Hoff, Emma Lowndes as Little Voice, Roy Barraclough as Mr Boo and Andrew Sheridan as Billy.
 Denise Black won a MEN Award for her performance.

 In June 2012 at the Octagon Theatre, Bolton Sue Devaney, Max Beesley snr, Sally Bankes, Katie Elin-Salt and Matt Healey performed the play to standing ovations each night.
 The production, directed by Elizabeth Newman and designed by Ciaran Bagnall, received five star reviews and a place in the theatre's record books as an extra week of the run had to be scheduled due to its popularity.
 Octagon Theatre Bolton, The Rise and Fall of Little Voice.